yhung119/pytorch-examples/README.md

 ```

 ## PyTorch: LSTM
 Pytorch utilizes Cuda to efficiently run LSTM with multiple batches on the backend.
 However, if the model requires customized RNN Cell or LSTM Cell, the speed is significantly reduced.
-To learn more about the models.

 Refer to their documentations, http://pytorch.org/docs/master/nn.html#lstm and http://pytorch.org/docs/master/nn.html#lstmcell.